thegreatpissant/elastic-composer/README.md

 CERTS_STACK_NAME=certstack
 #  Docker volume certificate subdirectory name, will be under the $ELASTIC_STACK_NAME directory
 CERTS_VOLUME_NAME=certstack_certs
+#  Define the Docker swarm network Paramaters.
+Keep in mind that swarm containers can reach outside the network they are on.
+#  Yes, these values are from the docker docs. https://docs.docker.com/network/overlay/
+DOCKER_NETWORK_SUBNET=10.11.0.0/16
+DOCKER_NETWORK_GATEWAY=10.11.0.2
 ```

 - Running `rc.sh` will print out each step that is taken to deploy, so you can test each step separately at first.